Rashedeen/CERTIFICATIONS/README.md

 # Certifications

-A curated collection of my completed certifications in my learning.
+A curated collection of my completed certifications and training in my learning.

 ---